 WIA’s grassroots initiative that gives the wireless industry a strong unified voice at the state and local level.

-The Telecommunications Industry Registered Apprenticeship Program (TIRAP) is a joint venture of telecommunications companies, industry associations, including PCIA, and the U.S. Department of Labor (DoL) that develops DoL-credentialed apprenticeship programs available to qualified employers for the training and career development of the telecommunications workforce.
+The Telecommunications Industry Registered Apprenticeship Program (TIRAP) is a joint venture of telecommunications companies, industry associations, including WIA, and the U.S. Department of Labor (DoL) that develops DoL-credentialed apprenticeship programs available to qualified employers for the training and career development of the telecommunications workforce.

 The Women’s Wireless Leadership Forum (WWLF) is a volunteer association for professional women in the wireless communications industry.